CryptoSingh1337/photo-app-microservices/Readme.md

 - Created encryption and decryption for the config server using both shared encryption key and asymmetric key.
 - Used RestTemplate and OpenFeign HTTP clients to communicate with other micro-services over http in synchronous manner.
 - Added Resilience4J as circuit breaker so that we can handle the case when service is unavailable.
 It is used for making services fault tolerant.
+- Added Zipkin and Sleuth for distributed tracing.

 ## Tech Stack